caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 - an `/api/` path prefix, NOR
 - the `POST` request method

-i.e. can have none of these to match
+i.e. must have none of these to match:

 ```caddy-d
 not path /api/*